 Bell Rock was the last stop on our Sedona tour and without doubt the place that affected our group the most.
-It’s said that the energy is powerful for a large area around the rock and noticeable as soon as you get out of your car.
-Again I felt nothing so I guess I must be spiritually dead!
+The energy is said to be powerful for a large area around the rock and noticeable as soon as you get near.
+I felt nothing so I guess I must be spiritually dead!
 We mooched around taking in the views but didn’t hike any of the trails as we needed to hit the road and head to Phoenix and our flight back home.

 Tips for Visiting Sedona’s Vortexes